The Civil Partnerships (Opposite-sex Couples) – Regulations 2019 approved

 If you have decided to have a combined naming and civil partnership, please let the Registrar know at this point.

 When you book the Registrar, you will need to pay a non-refundable booking fee.
-You will find the pricing for this below:
+View the current financial year price list here:

 If you change the date, time or venue of your ceremony, you will need to pay an amendment fee, which will be charged at the current rate.